 Take caution when considering "automation" to take over manual processes.
 People are adaptable and much more flexible.
 Automation is fixed, constant, and often difficult to fix and maintain.
 In a JIT environment the decision to automate is advised with caution.

-This map is considered a living document.
+The following list of are key elements of a process map.
+The current state map may lack some of these elements.
+More importantly, is to consider these elements in the creation of the future state map.
 It is meant to be reviewed and updated on a continuous basis.
 The more detail it contains, the better understanding you and the team will have of the true process and opportunities.

 A good process map gets the process from the 50,000 foot level to the ground level of the actual process.